vekatze/neut/book/src/how-to-execute-types.md

 new-ptr // ... and return the new closure
 ```

-Discarding a closure can also be done with the same idea: discard the environment using the type information in the closure.
+Discarding a closure can also be done using the same idea: discard the environment using the type information in the closure.

 ### Translating a Function Type